Can Dogs Have Autism?

 Is it possible for a dog to be autistic?
 Suffer from ADHD or Asperger’s?

-Are these apparent behaviours genetic or created by other influences after the individual is born?
+Are these apparent behaviours congenital in other words genetic, or created by other influences after the individual is born?

 This article will hopefully answer all these questions and give you some idea what autism looks like in dogs.

 It never occurred to me that autism could affect dogs as well as humans until I met a Doberman almost 18 years ago.

 I would not have considered what I was seeing as autistic if I hadn’t had an interest in human psychology, including ASD (Autistic Spectrum Disorder)

 Without this interest, I probably would have considered the behaviour to be related to a lack of early socialisation by the owner, or a lack of early handling by the breeder.